aadi-novice/Netflix_clone/README.md

 ## Contributing

 Contributions to the project are welcome!
 If you find any issues or would like to enhance the project, feel free to fork the repository and submit a pull request with your changes.

+## Acknowledgments

+This project was created with the guidance and tutorials from [CodeWithharry](https://www.youtube.com/channel/UCeVMnSShP_Iviwkknt83cww) YouTube channel.